Tag: stencil

 Other:

-• I glued the border layer to the card base, and then centered the card face on top.
+• I glued the card face to the card base, making sure that the vellum on the back of the card face was fully adhered.

 Final Thoughts: